bitnami/charts/bitnami/metallb/README.md

 ### To 2.0.0

 **What changes were introduced in this major version?**

 - The `.Values.prometheus` section was moved into the components `.Values.controller.prometheus` and `.Values.speaker.prometheus`
 - The `prometheus.prometheusRule` which is used to toggle the deployment of the metallb alerts is moved under the root of the `.Values.prometheusRule`
 - A globel `.Values.psp.create` and `.Values.rbac.create` was introduced together with the option of toggeling for each component. (global option overwrites component options)
   - `Values.controller.rbac.create` and `Values.controller.psp.create`
   - `Values.speaker.rbac.create` and `Values.speaker.psp.create`

+**Considerations when upgrading to this version**

+- Check if you used the `prometheus` section in you deployment.
+- If you do so, place the configuration you made into the sections `controller.prometheus` and `speaker.prometheus`.
+- `prometheusRule` should stay under the root of your values.

 ### To 1.0.0